 Once all the fields have been mapped, click on the blue “Create form handler” button:

 After the form handler is saved successfully, you will see the summary and the “Endpoint URL” section, click on the “https” button.
-Copy the endpoint URL and enter your page builder inside the Instapage app.
+Copy the endpoint URL and go back to the Instapage app.

-Now you need to go back to Instapage and go to the main Integrations Dashboard, scroll down, find Webhooks and paste the URL given by Pardot:
+Now, while being in Instapage on your main Dashboard, go to the main Integrations Dashboard by clicking Integrations on the left panel, scroll down, find Webhooks and paste the URL given by Pardot:

 Then go back to the page to continue integrating.
 Select the Integrations tab in the Experience Manager for the page, then go to Form Integrations and select Webhooks: